IBERS Distance Learning - BioInnovation and Agriculture Courses

 For a full list of our modules and more details on how these are delivered, visit ibersdl.org.uk

-Also available by distance learning to people living or working in Wales, are our BioInnovation modules available to people living or working in Wales who have a background in science, food, agri-food, biotech or waste.
+Our BioInnovation modules are available by distance learning to people living or working in the UK or internationally, with a background in science, food, agri-food, biotech or waste.

 International scholarships of up to 80% are available: Find out more and apply now at ibersdl.org.uk/registration/international-scholarships or contact us for more details on the application process.